Aug 14, 2016

 Inspecting the clutch hole in the bell housing, there were lots of small rubber bits.
 Diagnostic confirmed: it’s a dead clutch.
 Turns out the clutch’s rubber hub blew up to bits, it looks like it’s pretty common after 25 years.
 The loud noise I heard while changing gears was a security system so the clutch wouldn’t free-wheel and leave the car stranded.

 The clutch was pretty worn out anyway, so I bought a new Sachs clutch kit.
 The new clutch doesn’t have the rubber hub anymore, it’s the traditional hub with metal springs.

-With my father it took a few days, part time, to install the clutch, and it works great.
+With my father it took a few days to install the new clutch (working on it a few hours each day), and it works great.

 But, not all was perfect.
 I ignored the recommendation to change the rear crankshaft seal and pilot bearing, and of course, it started leaking oil soon after the clutch job, so we’ll have to do it all over again… It’s not a big leak, but still.
-Idiot!
+I’m an idiot!